mines-erds/course-overviews/557_CourseOutline.md

   - Formative assessments:
     - Week 1 discussion/essay on design thinking and domain knowledge
     - Week 1 concept map (i.e., strategic plan) creation for the Titanic dataset
-    - Week 4 concept map (i.e., strategic plan) creation for a dataset of your choice (which forms the final project)
+    - Week 4 concept map (i.e., strategic plan) creation for a dataset of your choice (which forms the group project)

 ### 2. Import, wrangle, and analyze (often messy) earth-resource data using python syntax, data types, data storage, and `pandas`
 **Summative assessments:**